teddybear082/CrueltySquadVR-Modloader/README.md

 If you are using WMR, set your OpenXR runtime to SteamVR NOT WMR in the SteamVR settings.
 Otherwise the game will appear on the screen but not your headset.

+**Turn off OpenXR Toolkit** if you are using it (for instance if you use it for MSFS2020), otherwise game will crash and never load.

 Check out the wiki page for more FAQs and stuff: https://github.com/teddybear082/CrueltySquadVR-Modloader/wiki

 **HOW TO UPDATE IF ALREADY INSTALLED VR MOD:** See the wiki link above or click on "Wiki" on this page.